 All professional and salaried employees are paid monthly.
-Hourly employees are paid semimonthly.
+Hourly employees are paid monthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.
+Employees are responsible for regularly reviewing the accuracy of their pay statement.

-The schedule of pay dates for the 22-23 school year follows:
+The schedule of pay dates for the 24-25 school year follows:

-Pay dates will be by the 20th of each month.
+Pay Dates will be the 20th of each month.